Video: how tax on rental income is calculated

 Completing a tax return for rental income

-Unless you receive a tax return, 5 October is also the deadline for notifying your tax office if you have sold a property and made a taxable capital gain.
 The deadline for making a paper tax return is 31 October.
-For an online return the deadline is 31 January.
+For an online return the deadline is 31 January the following year.

 Main tax return